International School of Business and Media: ISB&M College of Commerce

 The programme is made up of general business, specialist business, and liberal arts subjects.

 ISB&M School of Technology Pune

-ISB&M School of Technology is a part of the Pune-Nande campus.
+ISB&M Collège of Engineering is a part of the Pune-Nande campus.
 It is approved by AICTE, New Delhi, recognized by DTE and affiliated to the University of Pune.
 It offers a four-year full-time Bachelor of Engineering degree in the following disciplines: